 Scholar Leslie Topp is Professor of Architectural History in the Department of History of Art at Birkbeck College, University of London.
 Her teaching encompasses art, architecture, design, and urbanism from 1800 to the present, with a particular focus on Central Europe around 1900.
 She was previously Lecturer at Oxford Brookes University and Junior Research Fellow at St Hilda’s College, Oxford.
 She was Director of the Architecture Space and Society Centre from 2014 to 2017, and Head of the History of Art Department from 2017 to 2020.
 She co-founded the Compass Project, which provides routes into university for people in the asylum process, and is chair of the Compass Steering Committee.

-Scholar Allison Morehead is Associate Professor of Art History at Queen’s University.
-They specialize in modern art, with interests in French, German, and Scandinavian art of the late 19th century, as well as intersections of art, science, and medicine.
-They have received numerous grants and fellowships, including those from the Whiting, Rhoades, and Brocher Foundations.
-Their book, Nature’s Experiments and the Search for Symbolist Form (Penn State University Press, 2017) considers symbolist painting and printmaking in light of late 19th practices and discourses of psychological experimentalism.
-Current projects include the exhibition Edvard Munch and Medicine, a co-edited volume entitled Modernisms and Medicines, and a monograph entitled Gambling and the Modern Imaginary.
+Scholar and curator Allison Morehead is Associate Professor of Art History at Queen’s University, specializing in the relays between European modern art, the psy-sciences, and medicine.
+They have received numerous grants and fellowships, most recently from The Center for Advanced Study in the Visual Arts in Washington, DC.
+Their book, Nature’s Experiments and the Search for Symbolist Form (Penn State University Press, 2017) considers symbolist painting and printmaking in light of late 19th-century practices and discourses of psychological experimentalism.
+Currently, Morehead is curating the exhibition Edvard Munch and the Medicalization of Modern Life and co-directing the online series Confabulations: Art Practice, Art History, and Critical Medical Humanities.